 Develop your skills for scientific inquiry, learn to articulate the central concepts of biology and explain your knowledge to your peers.
 Once you've done that, consider enrolling in WRRH 351, The Science Beat.
 Armed with knowledge of animal minds, biotechnology or exotic species, you'll read articles written by major science writers and write your own.

-Learn about the interactions between plants and their environment and the evolutionary characteristics of these plants that make them thrive—or struggle—within their environs.
-Once you've explored how and why plants thrive, investigate how and why the physiological characteristics of plants can alter the course of history in HIST 286, Plants and Empire.
+Learn about the general biology and ecology of aquatic systems and of the organisms that make up aquatic communities.
+Study in the classroom and field focuses on lake systems, but also includes streams and rivers, wetlands, and ponds.
+Once you've explored how and why aquatic organisms thrive, investigate how and why the physiological characteristics of plants can alter the course of history in HIST 286, Plants and Empire.

 Discover your nervous system: how its parts are specialized, how complex emotions and other processes are produced and how it's modified by your experiences.
 You'll compare neural processes in both invertebrates and vertebrates (including humans) and participate in computer simulations and hands-on experiments.
 Once you've learned about the biology of the brain, check out PSYCH 211, Research in Behavioral Neuroscience, to learn more about the psychological nature of the brain-behavior relationship.